About the Ortiz Center

 Community Scholars

-Support for projects initiated by community scholars as they teach, learn, and engage in public dialogue with faculty, students, and the public
+Support for projects initiated by community and faculty scholars as they teach, learn, and engage in public dialogue that includes presentations, workshops, seminars, and conferences.

 Co-curated Exhibits

-Artists and cultural specialists from traditional communities work with museum curators to interpret existing collections, gather and document new collections, and develop new exhibitions and public programs
+Artists and cultural specialists from various communities will work with museum curators to interpret existing collections and resources, gather and document new collections, and develop new exhibitions and public programs with Ortiz Center sponsorship.

 Internships and Fellowships

-UNM students and diverse community members work together to develop community inspired projects in service learning, public lectures, and symposia
+UNM students and diverse community members work together to develop community inspired projects in service learning, public lectures, workshops and symposia.

 Programs for New Mexico Families

-Family activities for people of all ages and abilities are free of charge to the public
+Family activities at the Maxwell Museum for people of all ages and abilities that are free of charge to the public.

 Music, Dance, Film, and Cultural Performances